How to Protect Your PCB Designs from Counterfeit Electronic Components

 The consequences of including counterfeit electronic parts are severe, regardless of the size of the operation.
 For smaller companies, this could mean falling months behind schedule because of the time spent replacing parts that were questionably sourced.
 For larger companies, projects run the risk of going over budget by hundreds of thousands of dollars, sometimes millions, due to the time spent identifying counterfeit parts.
 If you aren’t convinced that losing 7 to 9 figures is worth the effort of screening for counterfeit products, just wait until your assembled board goes up in a puff of blue smoke, or worse.

-There are major concerns over counterfeit electronics in federal contracting.
+There are major concerns over counterfeit electronics in federal contracting, especially in the defense industry.
 If you do work for the government, training to protect against counterfeit devices is mandated by certain acquisition policies.
 For those of you lucky enough to avoid the jargon-saturated slideshow flogging, it’s worth having a little background information to protect your products and reputation.

 There are three main concerns: